jdgamsterdam/full-cal-meeting-request/README.md

 4. A custom Feed Type, "Outlook To Calendar Restrictions" to Import your Outlook Calendar.
 This is very basic and can be expanded to meet your requirements.

-The files are in the folder outlook_import_feed_type.
+The files are in the folder outlook_import_feed_type_installer/config/install.
 It should be possible to have these automatically installed in a module, but if they do not get done in the correct order it will not work.

-The following can be imported with the Single Import: /admin/config/development/configuration/single/import
+The following can be either be imported with the module outlook_import_feed_type_installer imported with the Single Import: /admin/config/development/configuration/single/import

     1. Field Storage -
       field.storage.feeds_feed.field_calendar_owner_uid.yml